Early Spring Bamboo Tips Green Zhu Ye Qing Green Tea 竹叶青

 Zhu Ye Qing has risen to be one of the most famous teas in modern Chinese tea culture due to its exceptional quality and unique taste.
 This tea is grown in the high elevations of the lavish green misty Meng Ding Mountains of Sichuan province.
 It was carefully plucked by hand, only buds, and delicately hand-processed.
 The dry leaves are actually very slim and small with unified appearance.
 This dedication to excellence is reflected in the cup, displaying a stunning visual when the wet leaves stand straight up in a glass brewing vessel, like a bamboo forest in your cup.
 Only premium quality Zhu Ye Qing has the attribute of a "standing" wet leaf.
 It is simply a delight to just appreciate the leaves.

-This tea is a rarity and delicacy that attract tea connoisseurs around the world.
-It has a hint of nutty aroma, vegetal tastes of asparagus, apricot, or green bean, a good balance of buttery and grassy, full bodied, and is very soothing and refreshing. like fresh air from the misty mountain filling your cup.
+This tea is a rarity and delicacy that attracts tea connoisseurs around the world.
+It has a hint of nutty aroma, vegetal tastes of asparagus, apricot, or green bean, a good balance of buttery and grassy, full bodied, and is very soothing and refreshing, like fresh air from the misty mountain filling your cup.
+It is Not getting bitter even you accidently brewed a little longer.

 Origin: Meng Ding mountain, Yaan prefecture, Sichuan, China